Amandi644/chi/README.md

 I`m a junior Web developer learning HTML, CSS, and Javascript.
-I build clean ,simple websites for small businesses and practice. and serching for freelance work in Germany:
+I built clean ,simple websites for small businesses and practice. and seraching for freelance work in Germany: